LegendaryCammie/writetech-accelerator-portfolio-tochukwu/README.md

 ## 👩🏽‍💻 About Me

-I am a Technical Writer with a background in Product Management.
-I am passionate about communicating effectively through writing.
+Hey, I’m Cammie,  a writing enthusiast with a background in Product Management.
+I’m diving into the world of technical writing, exploring everything from API docs to automation tools, and sharing my journey as I learn.
+I love turning complex ideas into content that’s clear, useful, and actually fun to read.
 This portfolio highlights the practical skills I’ve built during the WriteTech Accelerator.

 ## 📁 Project Modules